 About the MS Employment Support Service

 The MS Employment Support Service is specifically designed to address the needs of people living with MS who are having difficulty managing symptoms in the workplace or seeking new employment.
-Our employment consultants can meet you in your home or at one of MS Queensland’s Wellbeing Centres or office locations.
-We currently serve the South East Queensland area but please contact our NeuroAssist InfoLine to find out how you can access this service from regional locations.
+Our employment consultants can meet you in your home, at one of MS Queensland’s Wellbeing Centres via Telehealth conferencing.
+Through the use of Telehealth we can now service all of Queensland.

 Helping you maintain your employment